tomaki19/git-multi-repo/README.md

     $> git multi-repo fetch

 ## Repository Dictionary File
-A repo dictionary file (`.git-multi-repo`) can be created in the working directory with a list of valid repositories.
+A repo dictionary file (`.git-multi-repo`) can be created or updated with the `git multi-repo --sync` option in a working directory with valid repositories.

 The dictionary file has the following example content: